eXascaleInfolab/TSM-Bench/reproducibility/README.md

 <!---

-- Load Dataset 1 into all the systems (takes ~ 2hours)
+- Load Dataset 1 into all the systems (takes ~ 2 hours)

 ```bash
 sh load_all.sh d1